Jesus answered this question several times.

 They say they don't have idols, someone else...no, wait.
 That car they paid an arm and a leg for and wash every other day can't be an idol.
 That home they keep up for the neighbors can't be an idol.
-The football team they support with purchases, decals, and attention all season, especially on their "holy day" can't possibly be idols.
+The football teams they support with purchases, decals, and attention all season, especially on their "holy day", can't possibly be idols.
 That day they go to church can't be from paganism because they...no, wait.
 That can't be, because they say they have Jesus in their heart.
 What has all this to do with obedience, anyway?

 Where did it start, anyway?

 Where in the Bible does God tell people about His laws and what He expects of them?
 No, even before that.
 Right!
 Genesis, chapter 2.
 The first recorded statement of God that could be considered a command that requires obedience was in verses 16 and 17: